MilkmanAbi/Picomimi/README.md

 This project is compatible with most RP2040 boards and provides terminal commands via serial.
 Missing hardware won’t break the system — the Picomimi kernel will simply ignore any components that aren’t connected, so no code modifications are required.
 Picomimi will operate even without any modules connected.
 Unlike my Picomimi-Board, it can operate happily on a bare RP2040.

 ___

+**NEW RELEASE ROLLING OUT**
+Picomimi v10 will bring about very very large changes, paving the pathway for further development.
+With the release of v10, all previous versions will be redundant and deprecated.